azizahproject/Superstore-Dashboard/README.md

 1. Sales trends form a consistent bell-shaped pattern each month, with a noticeable sales peak occurring around the third or fourth week.
 2. This recurring monthly peak suggests strong seasonality in customer purchasing behavior, possibly driven by end-of-month promotions or purchasing cycles.
 3. In terms of profit, several weeks within the dataset recorded negative values.
 However, a year-over-year comparison shows that the frequency of negative-profit weeks has gradually decreased.

+### ✅ Recommendations
+1. **Focus on Improving Profit Margins**

+   Identify products with high sales volume but low profit margins, and explore pricing, discounting, or cost optimization strategies to improve profitability.

+2. **Evaluate Low-Performing Regions**

+Investigate U.S. states with consistently negative profit to uncover potential inefficiencies or high operational costs that may be impacting overall business performance.

+3. **Address Negative Weekly Profit Trends**

+Conduct a deeper analysis of weeks with negative profit values to identify underlying causes.
+Implement measures to reduce or eliminate negative profit weeks in the future.

+---

+*These recommendations are based on observed patterns across sales, profit trends, and geographic distribution.*

+---

+### 💡 Reflection & Lessons Learned
+This project helped me begin to understand the importance of visual storytelling in data analysis.
+While it's far from perfect, this dashboard holds great meaning to me as my very first project.

+One of the key features I built was an interactive filter that allows users to switch the entire narrative between yearly views and focus areas—sales or profit.
+I also implemented a comparison between the current year and the previous year to reveal performance insights over time.

+The biggest challenge I faced was deciding which data to visualize.
+The dataset offers many possibilities, which made it difficult to narrow down the most relevant information for the business objective.

+Another major learning experience was dashboard design.
+I explored many design references to find the right balance between readability and visual appeal.
+From layout structure to color choices, every detail was a chance to learn how to make dashboards not only functional, but also engaging.